-- 15.2 An initial decision on suspension can be appealed in writing to the Chief Governance Officer of South Ayrshire Council within 14 days of the decision being notified to the Community Council (the initial notification and any appeal should be in writing, in the form of a dated formal email and/or letter). - 15.3 Any decision taken on an appeal by the Chief Governance Officer should be made available within 28 days of the dated receipt of said appeal.
-An appeal which is upheld can conclude with the Community Council's previous status being re-instated. - 15.4 Following an appeal not upheld, or not submitted within the 14 day timeline of an initial decision, the Community Council will revert to the status of a steering committee and/or appropriate structure whose main task will be to consider such matters, and take such action, as is necessary to ensure the Community Council can conform with the Scheme.
-Appropriate support costs, e.g. meeting venues, may be eligible for consideration of financial assistance from South Ayrshire Council. - 15.5 Following a steering committee and/or appropriate structure satisfying a relevant officer from South Ayrshire Council the Service Lead Thriving Communities that the Community Council will in the future be able to conform to the Scheme, then re-instatement to full status may be granted by written notice from the Governance Officer to the Council. - 15.6 In the event that a steering committee and/or appropriate structure is unable to, and/or is unlikely to be able to conform with the Scheme within a period of three months from the date of an initial suspension, then the Service Lead Thriving Communities may request that the Chief Governance Officer may wish to consider recommending to the Full Council of South Ayrshire Council to formally dissolve the Community Council. - 15.7 However, if a steering committee and/or appropriate structure is demonstrating sufficient progress towards conforming with the Scheme, to the satisfaction of relevant officers; then at the discretion of South Ayrshire Council, the period of suspension may be extended by an additional 3 months.
+- 15.2 An initial decision on suspension can be appealed in writing to the Head of Legal, HR and Regulatory Services within 14 days of the decision being notified to the Community Council (the initial notification and any appeal should be in writing, in the form of a dated formal email and/or letter). - 15.3 Any decision taken on an appeal by the Head of Legal, HR and Regulatory Services should be made available within 28 days of the dated receipt of said appeal.
+An appeal which is upheld can conclude with the Community Council's previous status being reinstated. - 15.4 Following an appeal not upheld, or not submitted within the 14 day timeline of an initial decision, the Community Council will revert to the status of a steering committee and/or appropriate structure whose main task will be to consider such matters, and take such action, as is necessary to ensure the Community Council can conform with the Scheme.
+Appropriate support costs, e.g. meeting venues, may be eligible for consideration of financial assistance from South Ayrshire Council. - 15.5 Following a steering committee and/or appropriate structure satisfying a relevant officer from South Ayrshire Council the Service Lead Thriving Communities that the Community Council will in the future be able to conform to the Scheme, then re-instatement to full status may be granted by written notice from the Head of Legal, HR and Regulatory Services to the Council. - 15.6 In the event that a steering committee and/or appropriate structure is unable to, and/or is unlikely to be able to conform with the Scheme within a period of three months from the date of an initial suspension, then the Service Lead Thriving Communities may request that the Head of Legal, HR and Regulatory Services may wish to consider recommending to South Ayrshire Council Public Process Panel to formally dissolve the Community Council. - 15.7 Although, if a steering committee and/or appropriate structure is demonstrating sufficient progress towards conforming with the Scheme, to the satisfaction of relevant officers from; then the period of suspension may be extended by an additional 3 months.